Gator (film): Production

+The film was shot in Savannah, Georgia and Banks Lakes NWR in Lakeland, Georgia.

 Reception

-On Rotten Tomatoes the film has an approval rating of 0%, based on reviews from 6 critics.
+On Rotten Tomatoes the film has an approval rating of 14%, based on reviews from 7 critics.

 Roger Ebert gave the film 1.5 stars out of 4 and called it "yet another Good Ol' Movie ...
 If only it had a Good Ol' Plot worth a damn, it might have even been a halfway tolerable ol' movie."
 Richard Eder of The New York Times wrote, "It is not a terrible picture, and it has some good things in it.
 But it proceeds like a sleepwalker, perpetually waking and wondering what it is doing, and falling asleep and doing it some more."
 Arthur D. Murphy of Variety declared, "There's nothing wrong with an unabashed popcorn picture, but there's no reason for Gator to be as uneven, contrived, untidy as it is ...
 The United Artists release never takes itself seriously, veering as it does through many incompatible dramatic and violent moods for nearly two hours."
 Gene Siskel of the Chicago Tribune gave the film 2 stars out of 4 and wrote, "Unfortunately, the makers of the sequel forgot to include the very elements that made White Lightning a hit: a good story and a fine romance."
 Charles Champlin of the Los Angeles Times wrote, "Gator looks exactly what it is, a commercial concoction assembled for an undemanding mass market.
 On those terms it will probably work well enough; it is fast and splashy pulp stuff, coming as near as the movies get to Dime Adventure."
 Gary Arnold of The Washington Post described the film as "peculiarly ambivalent and dismaying," which "derives directly from Reynolds.
 One can see it in his glum, detached performance as well as feel it in the aimless, miscalculated turns the story takes."
 Richard Combs of The Monthly Film Bulletin wrote, "Elaborately gauche in all its parts as it is, however, Gator acquires a certain shaggy-dog charm overall, perhaps because of the exemplary lack of seriousness with which everyone takes it."

+Legacy

+The film has been referenced multiple times in the series Archer, where the title character Sterling Archer (H. Jon Benjamin) often calls it his favorite movie.